decemyn/Discord-Launcher/README.md

 ### **ON**
 ![](Images/usage.png) ![](Images/with.png)  ![](Images/high_s.png)

-**As a result the application will always be responsive, even under high load conditions.**
+**As a result Discord will always be responsive, even under high load conditions.**

 # **NO MORE INTERRUPTIONS!**